This year may have felt like it was dominated by political shenanigans, but technology also had its wild ride.

-It’s about computerising repetitive tasks that are an inefficient use of time, so it makes our lives more efficient.
+It’s about computerizing repetitive tasks that are an inefficient use of time, so it makes our lives more efficient.

 RPA is not a physical robot.
 It is also an approach to working across multiple business applications and entering, maintaining, migrating, integrating, mining and testing data on spreadsheets.

-These tasks are prone to human error which is why computerising them makes so much sense.
-It’s the equivalent to an employee who never sleeps, eats, must run to family emergencies or makes mistakes on tasks that need repeating itself over again.
+These tasks are prone to human error which is why computerizing them makes so much sense.

 Virtual Reality and Augmented Reality – VR made strong progress in 2019.
-This was in most useful in gaming; for real estate companies who want their buyers to view houses; for pornographic entertainment and for people with disabilities.
+This was most useful in gaming, real estate companies, pornographic entertainment and for people with disabilities.

 The first fines around the General Data Protection Regulation (GDPR) were lodged in parts of the EU.
 The GDPR was promulgated in 2016.
-It is a regulation in EU law on data protection and privacy for all individual citizens of the European Union and the European Economic Area.
+It is a regulation in EU law on data protection and privacy for all individual citizens of the EU and the European Economic Area.

 It also addresses the transfer of personal data outside the EU and EEA areas.
 GDPR was enforced because of concerns about data breaches and attacks on privacy by the likes of Facebook and Google.

-Then there were concerns that banks, insurance and other data and personal information keepers were selling or losing peoples’ data to dangerous entities.
+Then there were concerns our banks, insurance, and other data keepers were selling or losing our data to dangerous entities.

 The Marriott hotel group’s data breach of 2018 resulted in the exposure of 339-million customer records.
 Around 30-million of the records belonged to European Union citizens, and therefore they were subjected to a GDPR fine.

-Facebook seems to love controversy as only very recently (this week) it has been found to have allowed a massive 247 million user (mostly Americans) data leak.
+Facebook seems to love controversy and had been found to have allowed a massive 247 million user (mostly Americans) data leak.

-Back home in Berlin, on October 30th the Berlin Commissioner for Data Protection and Freedom of Information (Berliner Beauftragte für Datenschutz und Informationsfreiheit – Berlin DPA) issued a €14.5m fine on a German real estate group, die Deutsche Wohnen SE (Deutsche Wohnen).
+Back home in Berlin, on October 30th the Berlin Commissioner for Data Protection and Freedom of Information issued a €14.5m fine on a German real estate group, die Deutsche Wohnen SE.
 This was the highest German GDPR fine yet.
 The infraction related to the over retention of personal data.